-This game has no bonus stages and the player's life and spirit gauges are equal to the opponent's.
-The player no longer needs to learn super moves in Story mode.
-"Desperation" moves still exist in this game, which can only be executed when the character itself flashes red (20% life or less).
-When you finish an opponent with a desperation move and that opponent has 10% life or less, it counts as an "Ultimate K.O.".
-An Ultimate KO leads to the win of the entire match, even on the first round.
+Unlike the previous games, the main single-player game no longer has bonus stages and the player's Life and Spirit Gauges are equal to their opponent's.
+Players no longer needs to learn super moves in bonus stages to execute them.
+Powerful "Desperation Moves" can still be executed in the game when the character itself flashes red (at 20% life or less).
+When players finish an opponent with a Desperation Move and that opponent has 10% life or less, it counts as an "Ultimate KO".
+An Ultimate KO leads to the win of the entire match, even if performed on the first round.